-The Education University of Hong Kong is one of the eight publicly funded higher education institutions in Hong Kong and distinguished by its regional and international scholarship in Education, Social Sciences and Humanities.
+It is one of the eight publicly-funded higher education institutions in Hong Kong and distinguished by its regional and international scholarship in Education, Social Sciences and Humanities.
 Ranked 3rd in Asian and 20th in the World in Education (QS World University Ranking by Subject 2019), the university enjoys a diverse international faculty.

 - Taught exclusively by leading international experts and practitioners from the University of Saskatchewan (Canada) and the Education University of Hong Kong

-- Opportunities for capstone field research in either Canada, Hong Kong or Thailand
+- Opportunities for capstone field research in either Canada, Hong Kong and Thailand

-- Student immersion into three unique, dynamic learning environments highlighting developed and developing country and international public management issues
+- Student immersion into three unique, dynamic learning environments highlighting developed and developing countries and international public management issues

 - Integrated capstone project providing opportunities to engage in experiential real-life policy problems and public sector management issues